ralna/GALAHAD/doc/C/rst-dir/struct_wcp_control_type.rst

 .. ref-code-block:: cpp
 	:class: doxyrest-title-code-block

-	:ref:`real_wp_<doxid-galahad__precision_8h_1ab82133d435678ff159433d2e50cf295e>` perturb_start
+	:ref:`rpc_<doxid-galahad__rpc_8h_>` perturb_start

-the constraint bounds will initially be relaxed by .perturb_start; this perturbation will subsequently be reduced to zero.
+the constraint bounds will initially be relaxed by perturb_start; this perturbation will subsequently be reduced to zero.
 If perturb_start < 0, the amount by which the bounds are relaxed will be computed automatically

 .. index:: pair: variable; alpha_scale
 .. _doxid-structwcp__control__type_1a81c6e54fe4cd62154ac77c8d74175472: